 This setting does not apply to administrators or to process owners.
 These users always have access to Process View, regardless of whether this setting is enabled.
-Process View is the only available view for these users when they do not have an active task in the process.
+Process View is the only available view for

 Assigning owners to process steps

 Each step in a process definition must have a defined owner to perform that step and mark it as complete.
 The assigned step owner can be a user or a role.